mikekshum/defi-trading-service/README.md

 I created an env. variable for a simple TTL setting.
 Declared types, properties and a smart update method + logic to ensure there's no way it may slow down the process.
 I couldn't update it when the TTL's up on-demand because It'd broke the rule of 50ms, so I decided to launch a little dummy scheduler.
 It checks the update method every 1000ms and ensures our invisible customers always get up-to-date gas price for their shady financial manipulations :) Just kidding! they are nice fellas.

 ### Testing
 I had a problem testing ethers.js, It was difficult to mock and always making some inevitable outbound calls.
-So I decided to introduce a cool infrastructure layer with adapters.
+So I decided to introduce an infrastructure layer with adapters.
 Which I could easily mock.
 So I did it.

 ### What's more?
 I'd love to talk to you more, but it's rather some little project architecture decisions, boilerplate code, debbugging and refactoring here and there.
 Let's go to the DevOps and conclusion.